reduxjs/redux/docs/advanced/AsyncActions.md

     nextState[action.reddit] = posts(state[action.reddit], action);
     return Object.assign({}, state, nextState);
   ```
 * We extracted `posts(state, action)` that manages the state of a specific post list.
 This is just [reducer composition](../basics/Reducers.md#splitting-reducers)!
-It is our choice how to split reducer into smaller reducers, and in this case, we’re delegating updating items inside an object to a `posts` reducer.
+It is our choice how to split the reducer into smaller reducers, and in this case, we’re delegating updating items inside an object to a `posts` reducer.
 The [real world example](../introduction/Examples.html#real-world) goes even further, showing how to create a reducer factory for parameterized pagination reducers.

 Remember that reducers are just functions, so you can use functional composition and higher-order functions as much as you feel comfortable.